mvanwinkleias/repo_layout_demo1/README.md

 * mv_19282_hunt_mac_addresses

-Clone the repo.
+Clone the repo. cd into it.

 This should only cost you 2 minutes.
+You have 2 minutes.

-## You have a script you need to write!
+## You Have a Script You Need to Write

+Create a project layout like this:

 ```
 .